cohesity/ansible-collection/docs/modules/cohesity_storage_domain.rst

     IP or FQDN for the Cohesity Cluster

+  name (False, str, None)
+    Name of the Storage Domain

+  state (optional, str, present)
+    Determines the state of the Storage Domain Job

   cohesity_admin (optional, str, None)
     Username with which Ansible will connect to the Cohesity Cluster.
 Domain Specific credentails can be configured in following formats